Center for Perfection Studies • The Big Board–Little Universe Project • Everywhere • July 2017 •

 Camber continued, “Their article is not light reading.
 Notwithstanding, in our extreme naïveté we must conclude that these three scholars are on the right path but have reached the wrong conclusions.
 These scholars still hold to a modified big bang theory.
 And, although our work originated from a high school geometry class, we do not.”

 The starting point for big bang cosmology is infinitely dense and infinitely hot.
 Within this website the opposite is true.
-This very simple, mathematical model of the universe begins with the infinitesimals, Planck Length and Planck Time, and the very small units of Planck Mass and Planck Charge.
-Doubling each value over and over again, 67 times before reaching the CERN-scale, creates a very smooth, initially-simple, homogeneous universe that quickly becomes exquisitely-complex.
+This very simple, mathematical model of the universe begins with the infinitesimals, Planck Length and Planck Time, and the relatively small unit of Planck Mass and the ever-so-small Planck Charge.
+Doubling each value over and over again, 67 times before reaching the CERN-scale, creates a very smooth, initially-simple, homogeneous universe that quickly becomes exquisitely complex.
 This group holds that these 67 doublings, steps or notations are the foundations that give rise to our physical universe.

-“Perpetual State of Big Bangs.”
+Turok claims that the universe is a perpetual state of big bangs.
 Camber says, “These are the primordial fluctuations that have been below the intellectual radar of all those scholars who hold onto big bang cosmology.”